DoDAO-io/dodao-aave-guides/generated/markdown/borrowing-in-aave.md

 ## Liquidation in Aave

 ## Liquidation
-The act of selling off collateral in order to cover for debt.
+The act of selling off collateral in order to cover for debt is called Liquidation.
-Liquidation is a process that occurs when a borrower's health factor goes below 1 due to their collateral value not properly covering their loan/debt value.
+It occurs when a borrower's health factor goes below 1 due to their collateral value not properly covering their loan/debt value.
 This might happen when the collateral decreases in value or the borrowed debt increases in value against each other.
 This collateral vs loan value ratio is shown in the health factor (H.F.).

-The Health factor of a loan ( i.e., H.F. = ΣCollateral in ETH x Liquidation threshold / Total borrows ) should be maintained above one by the borrower at all costs.
-This is because if the H.F. drops below 1, The collateral is bound to be liquidated because H.F. less than one indicates that the loan is undercollateralized.
-So the collateral is liquidated, and a part of the loan is paid off to bring the H.F. back to more than 1.
-The collateral is sold off to a liquidity provider with an incentive bonus.
-T The users who pay off the loans and buy collateral are called **liquidators**.
+The Health Factor (HF) of a loan needs to stay above one at all times.
+If the HF falls below one, it means that the loan is undercollateralized and the collateral will be liquidated.
+To bring the HF back up to more than one, the collateral is sold off to a liquidity provider with an incentive bonus.
+The users who pay off the loans and buy collateral are called liquidators.

-## Preventation of liquidation
+## Preventation of Liquidation

-Liquidation is an event triggered by the H.F. value of loan dipping below 1.
+Liquidation is an event triggered by the Health Factor value of loan dipping below 1.

 This can be prevented by two ways.
 1. Deposit more collateral into the loan
 2. Repay part of the loan such that the H.F. goes comfortably above 1.

-One should be mindful of the stablecoin price fluctuations due to market conditions and how it might affect one’s H.F.
+One should be mindful of the token price fluctuations due to market conditions and how it might affect one’s H.F.

 ## Significance of Liquidation
-The current system of liquidation is beneficial for those who perform the liquidations.
-They are given a significant amount of money as a reward, which acts as an incentive.
-This ensures that the lenders are provided with safety against loan defaults and bad loans, though the loan might be overcollateralized, without liquidators to buy the collateral, the excessive collateral just sits there idly.
-Liquidations come very handy in bearish markets from the lender point of view.
+The system of liquidation is good for those who do the liquidations because they get a significant amount of money as a reward.
+This acts as an incentive to make sure that lenders are provided with safety against loan defaults and bad loans.
+Liquidations are especially useful during bearish markets when viewed from the lender's point of view.